Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Voting Negatives.

 ......................

-The argument that “democracy evolves into kleptocracy” is from theory, not from objective measurements.
-There is no country in which the wealthy do not have better health care than the poor, better transportation, more choices of food, and of homes.
+The argument that “democracy evolves into kleptocracy” comes from doctrines, not from objective measurements.
+There is no country in which the wealthy do not have better health care than the poor, better transportation, more choices of food and of homes.
 All of those freedoms from (crime, disease) or freedoms to (go there, buy that) are larger for the rich than for the poor in the most democratic countries.
 The rich in democratic Switzerland have more freedom than the rich in authoritarian Zimbabwe.
 If the Swiss did not vote on pollution and public health issues, the rich of that country would have less freedom from disease.